-I'm Victoria (Tory) Pennington, a passionate PhD candidate at Clemson University in Clemson, South Carolina.
-I'm immersed in the Literacy, Language, and Culture program in the College of Education.
-As a graduate research assistant on the CU Build ESOL grant from the Office of English Language Acquisition, I bring my creativity and expertise to planning, designing, and implementing professional development modules.
-I'm also the go-to Excel wizard, excited about the potential of AI to make data more visual and accessible across languages!
+I'm Victoria (Tory) Pennington, a passionate early literacy and play scholar.
+I earned my PhD in Literacy, Language, & Culture at Clemson University in Clemson, South Carolina in August of 2025.
+As a graduate research assistant on the CU Build ESOL grant from the Office of English Language Acquisition, I used my creativity and expertise to planning, designing, and implementing professional development modules.
+I'm served as the go-to Excel wizard, excited about the potential of AI to make data more visual and accessible across languages!

 Working with teachers across our state to empower them to support multilingual learners is not just a position—it's one of my greatest passions.
 Beyond my work on the grant, I dive into the fascinating world of play and its intersections with literacy, language, and culture.
 I draw inspiration from posthumanism and multiliteracies theories to explore innovative approaches in education.